-The art works that I produce extend across a variety of mediums, including performance, video, installation and found objects.
-Motivated by a vocational pull towards social sculpture, my works serve as a vehicle for presenting psychologically-based narratives, through a confessional microcosmic lens, and expounding on their relation to the collective social truths of the macrocosm.
-Often, the topics presented express a discourse on cyber-feminism, objectification, trauma and spirituality, and it is common for me to include elements of my private occult practice within my public oeuvre– specifically through the usage of ritual.
-My visual language is dotted with popular female archetypes from entertainment media, which I utilize as signifiers for various psychological undercurrents pervading modern Western society.
-These archetypal symbols function, in their modernity, as a visual tool for reformatting philosophical relics for understanding within our current social context.
+The works that I produce extend across a variety of mediums, including performance, video, installation and film.
+Motivated by a vocational pull towards social sculpture, my works serve as a vehicle for presenting psychologically-based narratives through a microcosmic lens, and expounding on their relation to the collective social truths of the macrocosm.
+Often, the topics presented express a discourse on cyber-feminism, spirituality, and trauma, and it is common for me to include elements of my personal occult practice within my public oeuvre—particularly through the usage of ritual.
+My visual language is dotted with popular female archetypes from entertainment media, which I use as totems for various psychological undercurrents pervading modern Western society.
+These archetypal symbols function, in their modernity, as a visual tool for reformatting primordial truths for understanding within our current social and political context.